Tasnia-Binte-Mamun/Deep_Learning101/README.md

 # Week 5: Object Detection

 #### YOLO (You Only Look Once):
-Mastered the use of YOLO for real-time object detection tasks.
+Introduced to the use of YOLO for real-time object detection tasks.